Dr. Nancy Johnson — Vice Chair

 Dave Botto: Dave is a Florida native residing in Brevard since 1968.
 He served on the MRC board from 1996 to 2014, nine years as chairman.
 He was chair of the successful MRC led effort to restrict fertilizer run-off pollution in the lagoon.
 He retired from USAF and is a veteran of Korea and Viet Nam.
 He was Chief of Ops Plans for air assets during Apollo and was awarded the Silver Snoopy by the Apollo astronauts.
 Mr. Botto retired from Harris Corp having served as an engineering and a program management and marketing director.
 He holds BSc and MSc degrees from the University of Pittsburgh.
-He is dedicated to restore and preserve the natural wonder that is the Indian River Lagoon.
+He is dedicated to restore and preserve the natural wonder that is the Indian River Lagoon and he believes that Low Impact Development is essential to the future health of the Lagoon.

 Stephen E. Chalmers: Steve is a 39-year watershed resident.
 He has been an MRC board member since the early 1990s and served as chair, secretary, treasurer, and vice-chair.
 In addition, he also served as an MRC water quality monitor.
 He holds a BA in English and is retired from the telecommunications and aerospace industries.
 “My interest is that our community makes informed decisions today for cost and spiritual benefits in the future.”

 Robert Day: Bob has been a resident of the Indian River Lagoon basin since 1971.
 A graduate of Florida Technological University (now University of Central Florida), Bob worked for the Florida Department of Environmental Regulation, Brevard County Office of Natural Resources Management, and St. Johns River Water Management District as Project Scientist for the Indian River Lagoon National Estuary Program until his recent retirement.
 He participated in the FIRST Conference and series of American Assemblies sponsored by MRC; the Governor’s Indian River Lagoon Field Committee; the development of the SWIM Plan for the IRL as well as the IRL Comprehensive Conservation and Management Plan developed by IRLNEP; and managed the Citizens Water Quality Monitoring Program and Shoreline Restoration Program contracts for IRLNEP.